ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

-1. Starting from the root log entry of the previous tree, proceed down the frontier of the previous tree and identify the first log entry that is not distinguished in the current tree and move on to step 2.
+1. Starting from the root log entry of the previous tree, proceed down the frontier of the previous tree and identify the first log entry that is not distinguished in the current tree.
+This may be the root itself.
 If there is no non-distinguished log entry, skip to step 3.

 2. Starting from the identified log entry, proceed down the remainder of the previous tree's frontier from left to right: